sub-convert¶

 Shortcomings include:¶

-- fixes PGS parser not being fully features, skipping images entirely
+- PGS parser not being fully featured, skipping images entirely

-- fix overlapping PGS subtitles to not be converted correct or skipped entirely
+- overlapping PGS subtitles not being converted correctly or skipped entirely

 - the use of tesseract for OCR